varunagrawal/guides/emacs.md

 ## Emacs Theme

-The theme I prefer is `ample-zen`.
+The theme I prefer is `dakrone`.

 To install, simply run

 ```
-M-x package-install RET ample-zen-theme
+M-x package-install RET dakrone-theme
-M-x customize-themes -> Select ample-zen with RET and type 'y' for both questions
+M-x customize-themes -> Select dakrone with RET and type 'y' for both questions
 ```